Background and Experience

 Kara is in the office Monday through Thursday.

-Kara accepts Aetna, Baylor Scott & White, Blue Cross Blue Shield, Cigna, Crime Victim's Compensation, and United Healthcare.
+Kara accepts Aetna, Baylor Scott & White, Blue Cross Blue Shield, Crime Victim's Compensation, and United Healthcare.